amenadiel/loopback-apidoc-bridge/README.md

-## LoopBack / Apidocs connector template
+## LoopBack / apiDoc connector template

 This is a working example that builds on top of [loopback-example-app](https://github.com/strongloop/loopback-example-app) adding an template to use [Loopback](http://loopback.io/)'s raw resources to create an [apiDoc](http://apidocjs.com/) front-end page.
-[See demo](http://amenadiel.github.io/loopback-apidocs-bridge/).
+[See demo](http://amenadiel.github.io/loopback-apidoc-bridge/).

 The purpose of this "bridging" feature is to provide a static, read-only API documentation, for those cases when you don't want to promote the current swagger-like, interactive API, which might either be too confusing or too open.